Merv Griffin: Illness and death

 Griffin was treated for prostate cancer in 1996.
 The cancer returned in 2007.
 He was admitted to Cedars-Sinai Medical Center in Los Angeles, where his condition deteriorated.
-Griffin died on August 12, 2007, at the age of 82.
+He died later on August 12, 2007, at the age of 82.

 Funeral services were held on August 17, 2007, at the Church of the Good Shepherd in Beverly Hills.
 Attendees included Nancy Reagan; Arnold Schwarzenegger, who gave the eulogy with Tony Griffin; Maria Shriver, Pat Sajak, Vanna White, Alex Trebek, Dick Van Dyke, Jack Klugman, Dick Van Patten, Ellen DeGeneres, Portia de Rossi, Ryan Seacrest, Johnny Mathis, Catherine Oxenberg and Casper Van Dien.
 Pallbearers included Griffin Group vice-chairman Ron Ward, President Robert Pritchard, Vice President Michael Eyre, and Tony Griffin.
 Griffin's 7-year-old grandson, Donovan Mervyn, and Nancy Reagan were honorary pallbearers, while his 12-year-old granddaughter, Farah, gave a reading.
 A post-burial reception was held at the Beverly Hilton, owned by Griffin from 1987 to 2003.

 Griffin was buried at Pierce Brothers Westwood Village Memorial Park, His epitaph reads, "I will not be right back after this message," an idea he had shared on The Late Late Show with Tom Snyder.
 In his 2003 book Merv, written with David Bender, he had mentioned an alternate epitaph: "Stay Tuned."

 GSN paid tribute to Griffin by airing ten-episode marathons of Wheel of Fortune and Jeopardy! during the weekend of August 18–19, 2007.
 The Wheel of Fortune marathon included episodes featuring Griffin, such as Pat Sajak's departure from the daytime version in 1989 and a 1992–93 episode where Griffin performed with his band, "The MervTones," and Vanna White at a dinner club in Orlando, Florida.
 The Jeopardy! marathon featured a rerun of the 2002 Million Dollar Masters Tournament.

 In 2013, Griffin's home was sold for $7 million.